markygriff/Tronduino/README.txt

-Brad Ofrim
-Mark Griffith
+# Tronduino
-Jordan Lane
+Creators: Brad Ofrim, Mark Griffith, and Jordan Lane

 Notes:
 On the Start Menu, hold down the Joystick button for ~5 seconds for 1P mode